pivotal/docs-platform-automation/docs/tasks.md

 ### update-runtime-config
 This is an _advanced task_.
-Updates a runtime config on the Ops Manager deployed BOSH director.
+Updates a runtime config on the Tanzu Operations Manager deployed BOSH director.
-The task will interact with the BOSH director (sometimes via SSH tunnel through the Ops Manager), upload BOSH releases, and set a named runtime config.
+The task will interact with the BOSH director (sometimes via SSH tunnel through the Tanzu Operations Manager), upload BOSH releases, and set a named runtime config.
-This is useful when installing agents on BOSH deployed VMs that don't have a Ops Manager tile.
+This is useful when installing agents on BOSH deployed VMs that don't have a Tanzu Operations Manager tile.

 === "Task"
     ---excerpt--- "tasks/update-runtime-config"